PreciselyData/SpatialAnalytics/docs/getting-started/spatial-utilities.md

 Map Uploader is a tool that copies the properties of the layers in a MapInfo Pro map to a Spectrum Spatial server.
 It takes the information of one map stored in MapInfo Pro and stores the equivalent information in a set of named resources on the server.

 ### [CLI](../spatial-cli/README.md)
-The Spatial CLI Utility provides command line access to connect with Spatial cloud server, export named resources (such as named tables) to you local file system or import them from a local file system to your Spatial cloud server.
+The Spatial CLI Utility provides command line access to connect with Spatial cloud server, export named resources (such as named tables) to your local file system or import them from a local file system to your Spatial cloud server.
 You can also use it interactively.

 ### Documentation